jazzband/pip-tools/CONTRIBUTING.md

 ### LLM Generated Contributions

-Although contributors are free to use whatever tools they like, `pip-tools` has a policy regarding LLM contributions to protect our maintainers as well as our contributors.
+Contributors are free to use whatever tools they like, but we have some additional guidance for LLM-assisted contributions.

-1. **Disclosure**: contributors should indicate when they have use an LLM to generate a part of their work.
+First, you must disclose when you are using an LLM to do a significant part of the work.
-   You may also be able to help maintainers understand what they are looking at by sharing how you used a tool, e.g. what prompts you used.
+You may be able to help maintainers understand what they are looking at by sharing how you used a tool, e.g., what prompts you used.

-2. **Ownership**: it is the contributor's responsibility to understand submitted code and ensure, to the best of their ability, that it meets project standards.
+Remember that you, not the LLM, are responsible for your contributions.
-   In particular, contributors need to be prepared to discuss their changes during review.
+Be ready to discuss the changes during review.
+Do your best to follow the conventions and standards of the project.
+Make sure your code really works.
+Be thoughtful about testing and documentation.

+The `pip-tools` maintainers can also use LLMs to generate PRs if they so wish.
+So consider what you are giving to the project _beyond_ prompting an LLM to solve an issue.

 Overall, our position is that an LLM may do the _typing_ for you but it should not do the _thinking_.